Policy

 • A description of where the allegedly infringing material is located in the Ecosystem, with enough detail for us to find it (for example, the exact URL(s), product name, file name, or software screen path).

-• A statement that you have a good faith belief that the disputed use is not authorised by the copyright owner, its agent, or the law.
+• A statement that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law.

-• A statement that the information in your notice is accurate, and that you are the copyright owner or authorised to act on the owner’s behalf, made under penalty of perjury (where applicable).
+• A statement that the information in your notice is accurate, and that you are the copyright owner or authorized to act on the owner’s behalf, made under penalty of perjury (where applicable).

 • Your physical or electronic signature (typing your full legal name is acceptable for electronic submission).